 GPS tracking devices have an enormous number and range of different applications.
 They can be used to give us directions, track lost things and improve the efficiency of business fleets.
 But they can also save lives and keep us safe.
-Here are just 5 uses for fitting GPS trackers that could make us all safer…

 1. Protecting elderly relatives

 Keeping elderly relatives safe while giving them as much independence, privacy and freedom as possible can be a tough balancing act.
 This is where fitting GPS trackers can be incredibly helpful.
-They can be used as personal tracking devices, worn on the wrist or round the neck – or simply kept in the person’s favourite bag.
+They can be used as personal tracking devices, worn on the wrist or around the neck – or kept in the person’s favourite bag.

 If you have a family member you’re concerned about, perhaps one that is frail or suffering from a form of dementia, a personal tracker gives you the means to keep an eye on them without invading their privacy.
-If they agree to use the tracker, you can just check in now and again to make sure they are ok and in a location you expect them to be.
+If they agree to use the tracker, you can check in now and again to make sure they are ok and in a location you expect them to be.
 If they have wandered off or got lost, the technology locates your relative instantly so you can bring them home safely.

 2. Keeping an eye on teen drivers

-Many parents make fitting a car with a GPS tracking device as a condition of the teen being able to drive the vehicle.
+Many parents make fitting a car with a GPS tracking device a condition of the teen being able to drive the vehicle.
 This way, the teen knows the car is being tracked and will hopefully drive with plenty of care.

 3. Lost?
-Turn on your GPS tracker
+Turn on your GPS Tracker

 Fans of GPS believe everyone should have a tracker fitted to their vehicle.
 They can potentially be life-saving in many situations.
-If you get lost on a stormy night or accidentally drive off the road in the middle of nowhere, or are injured in an accident and can’t seek help, an active GPS tracker can broadcast your location.
+If you get lost on a stormy night, accidentally drive off the road in the middle of nowhere, or are injured in an accident and can’t seek help, an active GPS tracker can broadcast your location.
 Your loved ones can use this vital information to send the emergency services straight to you, which could save your life.